checkeverything.ch

 Yes.
 Under the Federal Victim Support Act (OHG), initial counseling, brief legal advice, and referral to specialists are free.
 In financially difficult situations, longer-term therapy or lawyer costs can be partially covered.
 The condition is recognition as a victim within the meaning of the OHG.

-The law is not a complete solution.
-Prosecution still requires evidence.
-Protection orders require court applications.
-Legal proceedings require time and resources.
-But the new framework removes structural obstacles that previously made justice inaccessible for many.
+It is not a complete solution.
+Prosecution still needs evidence, and because stalking is a complaint offense, the case starts only once you file.
+Protection orders still require court applications, and proceedings take time and resources.
+What the new framework removes are the structural obstacles that previously made justice hard to reach.

 If you are experiencing stalking:

-Related reading on checkeverything.ch: Construction defects 60 days 2026, Call spoofing protection 2026, Median salary Switzerland 2026.
+Related reading on checkeverything.ch: Call spoofing protection 2026, Debt collection deletion 2026, Construction defects 60 days 2026, Median salary Switzerland 2026.

 For emergencies: call 117

-Legal Notice: As of May 2026.
+Legal Notice: As of June 2026.
 The information provided here is for general informational purposes only and does not constitute legal advice.
-Stalking situations involve complex legal and personal considerations.
+Stalking situations involve complex legal and personal considerations, and cantonal rules vary.
 For advice specific to your situation, consult a licensed attorney or contact a cantonal victim support organization.
 In cases of immediate danger, contact police immediately by dialing 117.
-Sources: Swiss Criminal Code (SR 311.0), Swiss Civil Code art.
-28b (SR 210), Federal Victim Support Act OHG (SR 312.5), Istanbul Convention (SR 0.311.35).
+Sources: Swiss Criminal Code, in particular Art.
+181b StGB and Art.
+55a StGB (SR 311.0); Swiss Civil Code Art.
+28b (SR 210); Federal Victim Support Act OHG (SR 312.5); Istanbul Convention (SR 0.311.35).

 More interesting articles